tushar29blank/Brain_Tumor_Detection/README.md

 In the Code.. file there are comments to help you out with what the specific fuction is performing briefly

-What this model Provided : Validation Accuracy = ranging from 80% - 90% if you are getting more i would request you to increase the dataset and epochs
+What this model Provided : Validation Accuracy = ranging from 80% - 90%
-                           Loss = reduced to 15% - 25%
+if you are getting more i would request you to increase the dataset and epochs.